New training projects launched

 Enabling experts creates a strategic L&D program with a strong alignment between upskilling needs and learners.
 While most project management tools automate tasks and notifications, 360Learning automates content distribution, assignment, reporting, tasks, and course reviews.
 The project management features available in the Champion Solution can build a community.
 Experts and L&D align and continuously deliver thanks to the agility and transparency of the tool.
 Murex is now developing a new process to provide clarity over course ownership to improve accountability and streamline the ability to maintain and update existing courses.

 Murex plans on rolling out additional features offered by 360Learning to attain its business goals related to learning, such as Academies to support skill growth.
-The productivity realized by Murex highlights how efficient collaborative learning can be.
+The productivity realized by Murex highlights how efficient peer-driven upskilling can be.
 Murex is confident its upskilling and reskilling needs can be met now and in the future using 360Learning.
 Its experts and L&D team now have the process and automation they need to sustain a learner-centric and agile learning program that meets business needs.

 Murex is a registered trademark of Murex and/or its affiliates.
 Other names used herein may be trademarks of their respective owners.